Bomb disposal experts have spent an hour disarming a British bomb after thousands were forced to evacuate.

-The previous weekend authorities in the nearby town of Ahrweiler defused a 250-kilogram (550-pound) American bomb after about 3,600 fled the city.
+The previous weekend authorities in the nearby town of Ahrweiler defused a 250-kilogram American bomb after about 3,600 evacuated the city.

-The discovery of unexploded bombs left over from WWII is a frequent occurence in Germany.
-On Christmas Day 54,000 people were forced to evacuate the city of Augsburg following the discovery of a 1.8 metric ton British bomb.
-Construction work often unearths the devices.
+The discovery of unexploded bombs left over from WWII is a frequent occurrence in Germany.
+On Christmas Day, 54,000 people were forced to evacuate the city of Augsburg following the discovery of a 1.8 metric ton British bomb.

 Construction workers often unearth unexploded bombs in Germany and authorities are forced to act quickly.